 Pirate’s Luck: Chapter Two ~ Snakes on a Spaceship

-Pirate's Luck Chapter Two “This lot says ‘vegetables.’”
+“This lot says ‘vegetables.’”
 Arekan read off the description from the worn and cracked compad in his hand.
 Even as he read it, he knew this was wrong.
 Vegetables should have been loaded into a stasis unit for transport to protect against spoilage.

 “Aye,” confirmed Grokin, “vegetables.”